This information is intended for use by health professionals

 Anxiety (frequency not known), depression (frequency not known), mood disturbances (including mood altered, mood swings and irritability) (frequency not known), nervousness (frequency not known), insomnia (frequency not known).

 Dermatitis and rash were reported by investigational patients.
-Conditions such as rash and urticaria were the most common ones reported after prescription availability but also reported were conditions such as allergic reaction, erythema multiforme, ecchymosis and angioneurotic oedema.
+Conditions such as rash and urticaria were the most common ones reported after prescription availability but also reported were conditions such as allergic reaction, ecchymosis and angioneurotic oedema.
 Hair thinning (alopecia) has been reported very rarely.

 Hypertriglyceridemia (frequency not known), in some cases with pancreatitis, has been observed in patients with pre-existing or a family history of hypertriglyceridemia and/or with dose and duration of treatment exceeding the label recommendations.